Culture of the Choctaw

 The culture of the Choctaw has greatly evolved over the centuries combining mostly European-American influences; however, interaction with Spain, France, and England greatly shaped it as well.
 The Choctaws, or Chahtas, are a Native American people originally from the Southeastern United States.
-They were known for their rapid incorporation of modernity, developing a written language, transitioning to yeoman farming methods, and having European-American and African-Americans lifestyles enforced in their society.
-The Choctaw culture has it roots in the Mississippian culture era of the mound builders.
+They were known for their rapid incorporation of modernity, developing a written language, transitioning to yeoman farming methods, and having European-American and African Americans lifestyles enforced in their society.
+The Choctaw culture has its roots in the Mississippian culture era of the mound builders.

 Clans

-Within the Choctaws were two distinct Moieties: Imoklashas (elders) and Inhulalatas (youth).
+Within the Choctaws were two distinct moieties: Imoklashas (elders) and Inhulalatas (youth).
 Each moiety had several clans or Iksas, it is estimated there were about 12 Iksas altogether.
 Identity was established first by Moiety and Iksa, so a Choctaw identified himself first as his Iksa, for example Imoklasha or Inhulata, and second as Choctaw.
 Children belonged to the Iksa of their mother meaning they are matrilineal.
 The following were some major districts: